Gheorghe Vodă

-Gheorghe Vodă (December 24, 1934 in Văleni - February 24, 2007 in Chişinău) was a writer, screenwriter and film director from Moldova.
+Gheorghe Vodă (24 December 1934 - 24 February 2007) was a writer, screenwriter and film director from Moldova.

 Among the participants of the funeral of the late Gheorghe Vodă were Arcadie Suceveanu, vice president Moldovan Writers' Union, Ion Ungureanu, Vladimir Beşleagă, Anatol Codru, Andrei Vartic, Andrei Strâmbeanu, Mihai Poiată.

 Biography

 Gheorghe Vodă was born on December 24, 1934, in the village of Văleni, Ismail County (now Cahul district).
 He studied Philology at the "Ion Creangă" Pedagogical University in Chișinău (1954–1959), and then higher courses of director and scriptwriter at the Gerasimov Institute of Cinematography from Moscow (1964–1966).

 After graduating from the faculty, he worked as a journalist and poet.
 His first volumes of poetry (Flight of seeds, 1962; Autumn Fire, 1965; Hot Rain, 1967; Wings for Manole, 1969) enclose in the resurrectional context of the Bessarabian sixteenth writers, who made the effort to remove the literature from the ideological schemes of time and to impress an aesthetic and national consciousness.